Aleš Matějů: Early club career

-Brescia
+Italy

-He spent the 2018–19 season on loan to Italian club Brescia, helped them win the Serie B title and with it promotion to Serie A, and then signed a permanent contract for an undisclosed fee.
+Matějů spent the 2018–19 season on loan to Italian club Brescia, helping them win the Serie B title and with it promotion to Serie A, and then signed a permanent contract for an undisclosed fee.
 On 1 January 2022, his contract with Brescia was terminated by mutual consent.

-Venezia

 On 10 February 2022, Matějů signed with Venezia until the end of the 2021–22 season, with an option to extend for two more years.

-Palermo

-On 26 August 2022, after having been released by Venezia, Matějů signed for Serie B club Palermo as a free transfer, reuniting with his former Brescia coach Eugenio Corini.
+On 26 August 2022, having been released by Venezia, Matějů signed for Serie B club Palermo as a free transfer, reuniting with his former Brescia coach Eugenio Corini.
+On 24 January 2024, he signed for Serie B club Spezia with an option when the club stays in the Serie B at the end of the season.

 International career

 Matějů represented the Czech Republic at all youth levels from under-16 to under-21.

-He made his national team debut on 7 October 2020 in a friendly against Cyprus.
+He debuted for the Czech senior squad on 7 October 2020 in a friendly match against Cyprus.